 Financial Planning colleagues are reaching out to those students who have already let us know of financial disruption, but if you did not respond to my initial request, please contact the Financial Planning Office directly and discuss how your financial circumstances have changed.

-Incoming and current students will be asked how they choose to attend Loras this fall (e.g., residential, commute to campus from home, fully online).
+Incoming and current students have been asked how they choose to attend Loras this fall (e.g., residential, commute to campus from home, fully online).

-Students who live off campus and commute will be given the option to sign-up for campus food service.
+Students who live off campus and commute have been given the option to sign-up for campus food service.

 Please be attentive and responsive to e-mail.
 We will better serve you to the extent you make us aware of your plans as soon as possible.